mattermost/matterbuild/README.md

 make run
 ```

-**Note:** If you don't want to use Tilt or deploy to local cluster you can ignore it and simply start the binary server:
+**Note:** If you don't want to use Tilt nor deploy to local cluster you can ignore it and simply start the binary server:

 ```bash
 NOTILT=1 make run